 Nowadays, the Center keeps busy.
 We have working relationships with several institutions of higher learning in Israel, such as the University of Haifa, the Hebrew University of Jerusalem, and the University of Tel Aviv.
 The Center continues to provide support to facilitate the production of the American Jewish Year Book, a reference work published yearly since 1899.
 We are also proud of our partnership with the Charter Oak Cultural Center in Hartford to provide cultural and educational events.

-In addition to the MA and an undergraduate minor in Judaic Studies, UConn now also offers a major (BA) and Ph.D. in Hebrew and Judaic Studies (HEJS) through the Department of Literatures, Cultures, and Languages.
+In addition to the MA and an undergraduate minor in Judaic Studies, UConn now also offers a major (BA) and PhD in Judaic Studies through the Hebrew and Judaic Studies (HEJS) section of the Department of Literatures, Cultures, and Languages .